adrian-vlad/openvpn-conf-helper/README.md

 sudo groupadd ovpn
 sudo usermod -g ovpn ovpn
 ```
 Start the script, navigate and input the required options to create configuration files for server and clients.
-This will create the certificates and all the required settings to setup a hardened openvpn server.
+This will create the certificates and all the required settings to setup a hardened openvpn environment.

 Copy the files in the resulted folder to /etc/openvpn/ and enable and start the server.
 ```